In this article:

 - Boil for 5 minutes.

-- Remove from heat and allow the seeds and tea to steep for 5 minutes.
+- Remove from heat and allow the seeds and tea leaves to steep for 5 minutes.

 - Strain the tea and discard the seeds and leaves.